 about us

 My studio, the home of Kata Golda, is nestled snugly in the small, mossy seaside town of Port Townsend, Washington.
 Much of the inspiration for my work comes from the subtle details in the natural world, where nothing is straight and nothing is perfect.
-I try to begin each day with a walk in the woods or time digging in the garden.
-By midmorning my mind is fresh and full of ideas and I’m ready to spend the day creating.
-I have a hard time sitting still.
-The flow of my day shifts between the repetitive production of filling orders, scheming and sketching new ideas for my line, and stitching something simply for pleasure.
-This rhythm is punctuated by domestic arts as I love cooking, mending, and keeping a tidy and organized space.
-I use these rituals as a way to clear my head, structure my day, and focus my craft.
+I try to begin each day with a walk in the woods or time in my dye garden.
+The flow of my day shifts between the repetitive production of filling orders, scheming and sketching new ideas for my line, dyeing fabric, and stitching something simply for pleasure.
+The rhythm of my creative endeavors is punctuated by domestic arts— cooking, gardening, mending, and keeping a tidy and organized space.
+I find that chores clear my head, structure my day, and focus my craft.
+I love the sense of order and accomplishment from a thoughtfully planned routine.
 I almost always have a hand-bound journal and sharp pencil within reach.
 It is a practice that I started over twenty years ago to make space for my artistic, wandering ideas while keeping my methodical mind at peace.

 One of the things I love about making a living from crafting is the joy and satisfaction I feel from making something just right.
 I create slowly and with intention.
 The things I make take time.
 I am reminded each day just how important it is to pay attention to the little details.
 I will jot down a note to remind myself of a good word, draw a picture to keep a shape and eventually these parts take form in a project idea.
 When I pay attention and take note, my life is rich.
-I also deeply appreciate the opportunity to adapt my business to reflect my current artistic interests.
-While my roots are in wool felt and simple line drawings, I am now finding myself pulled to the vivid color and texture of plant-dyed linen, cotton and hemp.
-As I seek out new ways to challenge myself and grow as person and as an artist, my collection also changes, expands, and matures.
+As I seek out new ways to challenge myself and grow as a person and as an artist, my collection also changes, expands, and matures.
+I find immense joy in sharing my love of hand work with others through free sewing tutorials, DIY kits, and carefully curated bundles of plant-dyed fabrics.
+Taking the time to slow down and make something with your hands using quality materials is such a gift, and I feel so lucky to do this work.

 Special thanks goes to the people that help make Kata Golda possible: Botanical Colors, Galadriel Nichols, Frank White, Joy Kaplan, and Joanna Camp.